Topology-aware Generalization of Decentralized SGD: Acknowledgement

 This work is supported by the Major Science and Technology Innovation 2030 key projects ``New Generation Artificial Intelligence'' (No. 2021ZD0111700), the National Natural Science Foundation of China (No. 61976186, U20B2066, and 61932016), the Key Research and Development Program of Zhejiang Province (No. 2021C01164), the Fundamental Research Funds for the Central Universities (No. 226-2022-00064 and WK2150110024), and the Starry Night Science Fund of Zhejiang University Shanghai Institute for Advanced Study (No. SN-ZJU-SIAS-001).
 This work was completed when Tongtian Zhu and Zhengyang Niu were interns at JD Explore Academy.

-The authors would like to thank Chun Li, Yingjie Wang, Haowen Chen, and Shaopeng Fu for their insightful comments on the revision of this manuscript and appreciate Li Shen, Rong Dai, and Luofeng Liao for their helpful discussions.
+The authors would like to thank Chun Li, Yingjie Wang, Haowen Chen, and Shaopeng Fu for their insightful comments on the revision of this manuscript and Li Shen, Rong Dai, and Luofeng Liao for their helpful discussions.
+We appreciate Batiste Le Bars and Xiaolin Hu for pointing out issues in Lemma 3, which have been addressed.
 We also sincerely thank the anonymous ICML reviewers and chairs for their constructive comments.

 {{\Alph{section}}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{subsection}.\arabic{subsubsection}}